xodus2002/macOS-gf63-10sc-oc-cfg/README.md

 * Python 3
 * A LOT of patience (atleast 1-2 hours, depending on your internet speed)
 * The BaseSystem.dmg from [this guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html)
+* MyKextInstaller and a copy of AppleHDA from the tutorial page of the said project
+* Ethernet cable (if the setup doesn't detect the itlwm configuration, only on the setup portion)
 * A brain

 1: Download my OpenCore config and copy the "EFI" folder to your USB drive.